gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 ## Adding styles to our application

-Adding styles is very simple in IVAN.
+Adding styles is very simple in Ivan.
 It is done through what we call *style components*.
 Take a look:

 ```
 style MyStyleComponent: a href="http://foo.bar"